stanleyn/steroid_immune_data/README.md

+## Purpose:

-Purpose: Perform computational analysis from Ganio et al. looking at the effects of steroids on the immune system after surgery.
+Perform computational analysis from Ganio et al. looking at the effects of steroids on the immune system after surgery.

+## Date

-Date: May 11, 2020
+May 11, 2020

+## Questions
+Please contact Natalie Stanley (NatalieStanley1318@gmail.com) with any questions

 ## Instructions
 - This code was implemented and tested in R version 3.4.4